AryamanMishra/WhatsApp-Bottom-Tab-UI-RN/README.md

-A Whatsapp UI app with a different view, having bottom tabs as navigators instead of top navigators, made using React Native
+A Whatsapp like UI only app with a different view, having bottom tabs as navigators instead of top navigators, made using React Native